solderneer/solderneer/site/src/content/letters/answer-the-call.md

 Percolating in my mind, is a video by [Ellie Hain](https://twitter.com/ellie__hain) where she refers to the self-awareness of one's sacred as [Exiting The Void](https://www.youtube.com/watch?v=BqB-1ABZJSM).
 My own experiences of participating in my sacred, have been the deepest instances of wonder, hope, resilience and love in my life.

-And speaking of new beginnings, some of you might know of my recent solo-trip to [[edinburgh-uk]], capping the second year my undergraduate course at [UCL](https://www.ucl.ac.uk/).
-That was much needed time for introspection into my own sources of meaning, and a realization that a part of me felt lost.
+And speaking of new beginnings, some of you might know of my recent solo-trip to [[edinburgh-uk]], capping the second year of my undergraduate course at [UCL](https://www.ucl.ac.uk/).
+That was some much needed time for introspection into my own sources of meaning, and a realization that a part of me felt lost.

 ![Ice cream in Edinburgh](https://files.solderneer.me/answer-the-call/1.jpeg)

-Something about the extremely focused flow states of examinations have always disconnected me from the bigger picture.
-Ever since I was 12, I've always put myself in a story as a participant working towards something larger than myself.
+Something about the extremely focused flow state of examinations has always disconnected me from the bigger picture.
+Ever since I was 12, I've put myself in a story as a participant working towards something larger than myself.
 Being part of a movement towards some grand vision for a better world, cheesy as it sounds, forms a core component of my sacred.

 This sense of _transcendence_ comes through a call in the world, which I must answer.
 These powerful words by Saffron Huang remind me of the importance of this call, as a technologist with the agency to encode my ideological preferences into the things I make.